-- a) Normally complete and have been assessed for all the core taught modules in Year 1 - b) Subject to (e), obtain 120 credits at Masters level (level 7). - c) Pass at least 60 taught module credits at the first attempt. - d) Pass all taught core modules. - e) Failure with a mark of 40 or more for up to 30 credits in non-core modules will be condoned provided that the overall weighted average for the 120 PG Diploma credits is 50.
+- a) Normally complete and have been assessed in 120 credits at Masters level (level 7) of which 90 must be passed, with the remaining credits condoned, subject to (d) for all the taught Masters modules. - b) Subject to (e), obtain 120 credits at Masters level (level 7). - c) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) Pass all taught core modules. - e) Failure with a mark of 40 or more for up to 30 credits in non-core modules may be condoned provided that the overall weighted average for the 120 PG Diploma credits is 50.

-Credits obtained for the dissertation can be used when considering whether a Postgraduate Diploma can be awarded, provided that the above criteria have been met.
+Credits obtained for the dissertation or equivalent can normally be used when considering whether a Postgraduate Diploma can be awarded, provided that the above criteria have been met.